 Cornell Engineering Magazine

-The spring 2020 issue of Cornell Engineering Magazine is now available.
+The fall 2020 issue of Cornell Engineering Magazine is now available.
 Inside you'll find research news, awards and honors, giving opportunities, and the following feature stories:

 Years before the novel coronavirus turned into a global pandemic, Professor Susan Daniel was already looking for ways to defeat it.

 What could one of the world’s most prestigious engineering colleges look like a decade from now?
 Cornell Engineering’s new leader details his vision.

 Powerful design software brings student ideas to life

 Planetary rover suspension, robotic arms, novel vehicle chassis - engineering faculty and students are using Autodesk software to design and redesign a broad range of projects.